 Judicial review: judicial review claims against HMRC, SOCA and the Financial Services Ombudsman.

 Contributor to Paget's Law of Banking (4th Edition) and the Encyclopaedia of Forms and Precedents (Banking) 6th Edition (2008).

 “He is very diligent, very authoritative, and has the confidence level of a silk.”
 Legal 500 2017

-In depth experience of high value commercial fraud: defending a Swiss bank in respect of a €100M fraud claim based on vicarious liablity, insurance/re-insurance underwriting fraud ($1bn exposure), bribery in the context of oil trading ($5M claim), pension fraud, £200M mortgage fraud, asset stripping of companies to avoid enforcement of arbitration awards (freezing injunctions and disclosure order both pre and post permission to enforce arbitration awards), MTIC and carousel fraud, dishonest fiduciaries and employees (accountants, bank managers, estate agents & account managers), conspiracy to defraud and transactions defrauding creditors.
+In depth experience of high value commercial fraud: defending a Ukrainian oligarch in respect of respect of a $300M alleged fraud concerning oil proceeds (successful strike out of a foreign law claim for limitation); defending a Swiss bank in respect of a €100M fraud claim based on vicarious liability, insurance/re-insurance underwriting fraud ($1bn exposure), bribery in the context of oil trading ($5M claim), pension fraud, £200M mortgage fraud, asset stripping of companies to avoid enforcement of arbitration awards (freezing injunctions and disclosure order both pre and post permission to enforce arbitration awards), MTIC and carousel fraud, dishonest fiduciaries and employees (accountants, bank managers, estate agents & account managers), conspiracy to defraud and transactions defrauding creditors.
 Expertise in urgent remedies to protect and trace assets; freezing injunctions, search orders, bankers trust orders, Norwich Pharmacal relief (counsel in the leading decision of NML v Chapman Freeborn Holdings) and orders for the appointment of a receiver.
 Very familiar with dishonest receipt and constructive trust remedies.
 Experienced in seeking and obtaining committal orders for breach of freezing injunctions.